Importance of Benchmarking

 The metrics are self explanatory and as you can see the strategies are pretty similar.

 Just look at the shape of their equity curves to see how similar the strategies are.
 I suppose there should be no surprises as they are both breakout strategies however it is uncanny how similar they are.
-If you currently trade a Donchian/Turtle Channel breakout strategy you should seriously consider purchasing a copy of Key Breakout as it appears (to me anyway) to be superior, making more money on both a single contract and money management basis.
+If you currently trade a Donchian/Turtle Channel breakout strategy you should seriously consider purchasing a copy of Key Breakout as it’s superior, making more money on a money management basis.

 In my opinion, although the Turtle Strategy has by far more out-of-sample performance data compared to Key Breakout, I feel the latter is superior.